RogerJLeeJ18/openweather/open-weather/README.md

+Start app by running npm start

 Overview

   Build an application that communicates with the ​Open Weather Map API​ in order to provide the weather forcast for a given city.
-The weather forecast for the current day, as well as a 5 day forecast, should be available via a UI.
-The design/style of the UI is up to you.
+The weather forecast for the current day, as well as a 5 day forecast, are available via a UI.

-Goals

-1. Pull current weather data for a given city.
-2. Pull 5 day forecast data for a given city.
-3. Build a UI that allows users to input a city and see the current weather as well as a 5 day forecast

-search bar
-current weather
-forecast

 # OpenWeather